gaurangtyagi/huffman-coding/README.md

 - You can store the tree at the beginning of the file.
 One method for doing this is to do a pre-order traversal, writing each node visited.
 You must differentiate leaf nodes from internal/non-leaf nodes.
 One way to do this is write a single bit for each node, say 1 for leaf and 0 for non-leaf.
 For leaf nodes, you will also need to write the character stored.
 For non-leaf nodes there's no information that needs to be written, just the bit that indicates there's an internal node.

-### Challenges Encountered

-When you write output the operating system typically buffers the output for efficiency.
-This means output is actually written to disk when some internal buffer is full, not every time you write to a stream in a program.
-Operating systems also typically require that disk files have sizes that are multiples of some architecture/operating system specific unit, e.g., a byte or word.
-On many systems all file sizes are multiples of 8 or 16 bits so that it isn't possible to have a 122 bit file.

-In any case, when you write 3 bits, then 2 bits, then 10 bits, all the bits are eventually written, but you cannot be sure precisely when they're written during the execution of your program.
-Also, because of buffering, if all output is done in eight-bit chunks and your program writes exactly 61 bits explicitly, then 3 extra bits will be written so that the number of bits written is a multiple of eight.

-Our decompressing/un-huff program must have some mechanism to account for these extra or "padding" bits since these bits do not represent compressed information.
-So, we check if the size of the bits string is multiple of 8 or not by checking the modulo of 8.
-Using that modulo value we can calculate the number of bits that need to be padded and handle them correctly.

-Finally, we added a **pseudo EOF character**, and we chose it out of the ASCII table in the human readable range so we are not limiting the user to not use any ASCII characters.

 ## References